 The Shenyang J-6 first flew in 1958.
-It was a Soviet-designed swept-wing day-fighter that hit Mach 1.45 if you held your nose right and didn’t mind a fuel range of about 700 kilometres.
+It was a Soviet-designed swept-wing day-fighter that hit Mach 1.45 if you held your nose right and didn’t mind a combat radius of about 700 kilometres.
 The Chinese kept building it until 1981, retired the last from front-line service in 2010, and parked the survivors in long, sun-bleached rows along its eastern coast.

 For fifteen years the world assumed those rows were scrap.
 They are not.
 New satellite imagery shows the People’s Liberation Army Air Force has been quietly converting hundreds of stored J-6s — gutting the cockpit, fitting an autopilot, and giving each one a new designation: J-6W.
 The W stands for wuren — unmanned.